LAS1010 : Introduction to Latin America

 Teaching Rationale And Relationship

-This is a survey module with a diachronic approach.
+This is a survey module taught in English with a diachronic approach.
 Historical circumstances are always brought to the present to make clear connections with their relevance to understand contemporary Latin America.
-Each topic is dealt with a combination of lectures, assigned readings and guided seminar small group discussions that are shared with the larger seminar groups.
+Each topic is dealt with a combination of lectures, assigned readings and guided seminar small group discussions.
 Readings combine both primary sources and scholarly articles that allow students to go further in their understanding of Latin American societies and cultures.
-Talks are recordings of online videos or interviews with ad-hoc interviews between the ML and specialists.
+Reading materials are in English, Spanish and Portuguese.

 Assessment Methods